A comparison of two possible nuclear effective field theory expansions around the one- and two-pion exchange potentials: Introduction

 For exploring the expansion around TPE, we will do as follows: first, we will consider the type of non-relativistic EFT expansion that is generated from an arbitrary choice of a leading order potential, which we will then particularize for the cases in which OPE and TPE are leading (Sect.~\ref{sec:counting}); after this, we will calculate the EFT expansion of the phase shifts for the two cases (Sect.~\ref{sec:two-expansions}); and finally, we will discuss and compare these two EFTs, the possible justifications of the TPE expansions and its implications (Sect.~\ref{sec:discussion}).
+In addition, a few of the technical details of the EFT expansion are discussed in Appendix \ref{app:expansion}, while Appendix \ref{app:scaling} analyzes the scaling properties of this expansion, which might have applications for the study of EFT convergence.